naufalzp/bookshelf-api/README.md

 Topics Covered:

-**Introduction to Back-End:** Explains the roles of front-end and back-end, how clients and servers communicate via the HTTP protocol, and the architecture of RESTful APIs in building web services.
+-   **Introduction to Back-End:** : Explains the roles of front-end and back-end, how clients and servers communicate via the HTTP protocol, and the architecture of RESTful APIs in building web services.
 (3 Hours)

-**Fundamentals of Node.js:** Introduces Node.js and covers basics such as global and process objects, modularization, Node Package Manager (NPM), eventing, filesystem, and stream techniques.
+-   **Fundamentals of Node.js:** : Introduces Node.js and covers basics such as global and process objects, modularization, Node Package Manager (NPM), eventing, filesystem, and stream techniques.
 (8 Hours)

-**Building Web Services using Node.js:** Builds web services using Node.js natively and through the Hapi framework, creating a simple RESTful API.
+-   **Building Web Services using Node.js:** : Builds web services using Node.js natively and through the Hapi framework, creating a simple RESTful API.
 (10 Hours)

-**Deploying Web Services:** Introduces and uses Amazon EC2, operates Amazon EC2 via SSH, and runs the RESTful API on Amazon EC2.
+-   **Deploying Web Services:** : Introduces and uses Amazon EC2, operates Amazon EC2 via SSH, and runs the RESTful API on Amazon EC2.
 (5 Hours)

-**Consuming and Testing RESTful APIs using Postman:** Installs Postman, consumes RESTful APIs for testing purposes, and writes automated test scenarios using Postman.
+-   **Consuming and Testing RESTful APIs using Postman:** : Installs Postman, consumes RESTful APIs for testing purposes, and writes automated test scenarios using Postman.
 (5 Hours)

 Learning Evaluation:

-Submission: The final project consists of a practical exercise where students create a Back-End for a note-taking application with Create, Read, Update, and Delete (CRUD) functionality.
+-   **Submission** : The final project consists of a practical exercise where students create a Back-End for a note-taking application with Create, Read, Update, and Delete (CRUD) functionality.